 From here to mission-based is just a step.
-Heat & Eat department, On-the-go, Ready for Dinner etc. Here we can find smoothies, sliced fruit, sandwiches, dips, salads, etc. all placed together.
-Definitely higher added value for the customer – if we have a base of customers that’s big enough.
+Heat & Eat department, On-the-go, Ready for Dinner, etc. Here we can find smoothies, sliced fruit, sandwiches, dips, salads, etc. all placed together.
+Higher added value for the customer – if we have a base of customers that’s big enough.

-But there might be an even higher level of arrangement, based on seasonality (Summer Party) or specific rituals (Back To School), or even attitudes or ethical shopping.
+An even higher level of arrangement, based on seasonality (Summer Party) or specific societal rituals (Back To School), or even attitudes or ethical shopping.
 The Fair Trade section could be a confirmation of the latter.

 The same principles apply also to specialty stores.
 In consumer electronics, the gaming section means much more than ordering recently published games into racks.
 Gaming could start with gaming chairs, special equipment, provide experience, build community, etc.

-Advanced category management (we call it “swift category management”) should support different hierarchies of product arrangement as described above.
+Advanced space management suitable for digital times supports different hierarchies of product arrangement as described above.

-Actually, it should give architects and interior designers the inputs for drawing creative store spaces, then support the layouts through machine learning processes.
+Architects and interior designers get the inputs for drawing more creative store spaces, and the layouts could be supported through machine learning processes.

-That’s what Omnibus’s retail store layout proposal method #leverages is at its core.
+That’s what Omnibus’s retail store layout proposal method #levers is at its core.
 It provides 1) full flexibility but also 2) firm guidelines in this area.